 But the fact that they were spirits, and no ordinary spirits at that, being so confidently vouched for, and by such high authority on such matters as Dr. Cotton Mather, would seem to dispose of all doubt upon the subject.
 Should any, however, remain in the reader’s mind after perusing the following account, he is reminded that what he has read is the sworn evidence of men who actually fought with, and on more than one occasion disgracefully routed and drove the invading demons before them into dark swamps and thickets.
 These witnesses are all persons of character and credibility.
 Moreover, their testimony remains unshaken by any subsequent revelations to this day.
 The reader may therefore depend upon the authoritative character of the narrative.

-Charles M. Skinner in his book, “Myths and Legends of our own Land” Vol. 1, Lends his version of the story as follows:
+Charles M. Skinner in his book, “Myths and Legends of our own Land” Vol. 1, tells the end of the story: